jakeoung/ShapeFromProjections/README.md

 # Welcome to ctdr

-This repository provides the official code for the paper "title" [arxiv](https://) (To be released soon)
+This repository provides the official code for the paper "title" [arxiv](https://) (To be released soon).
+The method aims to estimate a 3D shape represented by a mesh, directly from tomographic projection data.

 ## Install